openshift/training/beta-2-setup.md

 ### Grab Docker Images (Optional, Recommended)
-**If you want** to pre-fetch Docker images to make the first few things in your environment happen **faster**, you'll need to first install and start Docker:
+**If you want** to pre-fetch Docker images to make the first few things in your environment happen **faster**, you'll need to first install Docker:

     yum -y install docker

+You'll need to add `--insecure-registry 0.0.0.0/0` to your `/etc/sysconfig/docker` `OPTIONS`.
+Then:

     systemctl start docker

 On all of your systems, grab the following docker images: